Mushroomhead: A Wonderful Life and Call the Devil (2020–present)

 On April 21, 2020, it was announced the band's new album was titled A Wonderful Life and would be released on June 19.
 It was also revealed that touring vocalist Jackie LaPonza (who has toured with the band since 2014) had officially joined the band on a full-time basis, adopting the alias, Ms. Jackie.
 The second single, "The Heresy" was released on May 26, 2020.
 The album was released on June 19 on schedule.
 Unfortunately, her tenure with the band was cut short as both she and Shaffner quietly left a year later.
 Joe "Jenkins" Gaal stepped in to replace the latter.

 On Nov 1, the band teased two further music videos.
 A trailer stated that this collaboration with SK1 productions would have 2 story-based music videos, featuring all the members of the band, released back-to-back, with LaPonza having completely returned to the band by 2022.

 In September 2022, Dave "Gravy" Felton rejoined Mushroomhead as the second guitarist, rather than replacing Joe "Jenkins" Gaal.
 By the end of 2022, vocalist Jason "J Mann" Popson departed for the second time, alongside Rick "St1tch" Thomas.
 Vocalist Scott "x" Beck joined as a vocalist.
 Drummer Steve "Skinny" Felton also took on keyboards, sampling and water drums as his live role.
 As such, live drums are performed by Aydin Kerr and Robbie "Robbie Bobbie Shoes" Godsey, with studio drums and percussion, as well as live percussion and water drums being shared between the three.

 On June 13, 2024, the band released the single "Fall in Line" and announced their ninth studio album Call the Devil.

 On August 16, 2024, it was reported that Jeffrey Nothing had filed a lawsuit against Steve Felton in regard to unpaid royalties and copyright infringement.
 Nothing's attorney Ronald Stanley alleged that Felton had siphoned income under the alias of 'Tenafly Viper' as well as an unknown publicist and unknown writer.
 Stanley claims Nothing is owed at least $3.5 million and is entitled to use of band insignia.
+As of February 9, 2026, the lawsuit was settled out of court, with Hatrix claiming that Felton "came to the table amicably and honorably and we found a solution that made both of us happy."
+Hatrix further stated of his relationship with Felton that "from here on out it's nothing but positivity in that direction.
+I said I was done with drama and I meant it.

+In December 2025, seven former members of Mushroomhead formed a new band under the name the Ex-Faces.
+It features Waylon, JMann, Gravy, Mr. Murdernickel, Pig Benis, Lil’ Dan, and St1tch.

+In February 2026, the band was confirmed to be on the roster for the Louder Than Life festival taking place in Louisville in September.